 Make time for fun

-Nothing says stress relief, like having a bit of fun and sharing a few laughs.
+Nothing says stress relief like having a bit of fun and sharing a few laughs.
 Fun can take many forms outdoors and indoors.
 It may be a bike ride with your buddies, a walk with your partner, quality time with family or friends, or playing a board game.
-It takes no effort to listen to a podcast or get grooving with some great music.
+It takes no effort to listen to a podcast or groove with great music.
 Yeah, shake that rump!!

 Stop and breathe